2025-26 Academic Catalog

 Facilities

-Overlooking a beautiful lake, the College Park campus is a 60,000 square-foot, two-story complex is nestled among hardwoods and loblolly pines.
+Overlooking a beautiful lake, the College Park campus is a 60,000 square-foot, two-story complex, nestled among hardwoods and loblolly pines.
 A 90-foot tower stands watch over the main entrance and serves as the focal point and official symbol of the campus.
 The complex contains 24 classrooms and laboratories, academic suites, study lounges, an 800-person multi-purpose auditorium for campus and community use, and ample parking.
 Although there are no dorm facilities at either campus, apartments are located nearby and in other locations throughout the area.

 Distance Learning

-The development of Web-based (direct-to-desktop) delivery systems is also being utilized to facilitate the delivery of asynchronous and synchronous real time audio and video through computer based technologies and the Internet.
+The development of Web-based (direct-to-desktop) delivery systems is being utilized to facilitate the delivery of asynchronous and synchronous real time audio and video through computer based technologies and the Internet.

 Library Facilities

 The MSU University Libraries, with the Phil Hardin Foundation Library on the College Park Campus, supports the teaching, research, and service needs of the MSU-Meridian Campus community.
 Meridian Campus faculty, students and staff have full access to all the electronic collections offered by the University Libraries including scholarly journals, government documents, books, newspapers and reference materials.
 Physical items located on the Starkville campus are accessible through Interlibrary Loan and the Library Express document delivery service at no charge to MSU-Meridian community.
+An “Electronic Library Room” is available so that individuals at MSU-Meridian may access these online resources and services including online workshops and podcasts.

 Degree Programs